PR-Pilot-AI/pr-pilot-public/source/roadmap.md

 The quality of the results is a top priority.
 In order to be a useful companion for developers, PR Pilot needs to be reliable and provide high-quality results.

+## Improve the User Experience
+We want to make using PR Pilot as easy and intuitive as possible.
+This includes:
+* Providing an "Undo" functionality to quickly rollback changes you didn't want
+* More transparent error reporting in case something goes wrong
+* Better continuity of conversations across different issues and PRs

 ## Implement Continuous Learning
-As you use PR Pilot, it should be able to learn from your interactions and improve its performance over time.
+As you use PR Pilot, it should be able to learn from your interactions and improve its performance over time, this includes:
+* Learning from the feedback you provide
+* Learning from insights it gets from reading your code
+* Retrieving that knowledge in the right place at the right time

 ## Deeper Integration with Github
 You should be able to use PR Pilot in any context where you can interact with Github.
 This includes: